Bluefish (software): Features

 Bluefish is extensible via plugins and external tools and scripts.
 Many scripts come preconfigured, including statical code analysis, and syntax and markup checks for different markup and programming languages such as lint or weblint.
-Also a simple marco-like feature called "custom menu" helps to speed up repeating actions.
+Also a simple macro-like feature called "custom menu" helps to speed up repeating actions.
 A large set of macro's for PHP and HTML come preconfigured.

 History

 Bluefish was started by Chris Mazuc and Olivier Sessink in 1998 to facilitate web development professionals on Linux desktop platforms.
 Bluefish was at the time one of the only web development focused editors on the Linux.
 Linux, due to the LAMP stack (first introduced in 1998), was becoming the most popular web hosting platform.
 Bluefish was quickly part of the major Linux distributions, such as Debian Potato (released in 2000), Knoppix 2.1 and the first Fedora release.

 The development of Bluefish was initially inspired by two other editors: the configurable syntax scanning and highlighting was inspired by the NEdit and the user interface was inspired by Homesite which was only available on Windows.
 Bluefish was originally called THTML editor, which was considered too cryptic; then ProSite, which was abandoned to avoid clashes with web-development companies already using that name.
 Finally the name Bluefish was chosen after a logo (a child's drawing of a blue fish) was proposed on its mailing list.

 The 1.0.x branch was released in 2005, and included a new logo.
 In 2005 a Bluefish fork of 1.3 was made to create Winefish, a LaTeX editor.
 The 2.0.x branch was a big rewrite, changing to the GTK 2 GtkTextView widget and a new syntax scanning engine based on a deterministic finite automaton.
 The 2.2.x branch, which is the current stable branch, supports both GTK 2 and GTK 3.

 Although Bluefish is not an official part of the GNOME desktop environment, it is often considered so because it uses the GTK toolkit and integrates well in GNOME.